-At Holy Trinity, we aim to provide a PE curriculum that all pupils not only enjoy but also allows them to experience a range of activities that help them to develop their health, fitness and wellbeing.
-We intend to offer a high-quality PE curriculum that inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
-It provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
-Through PE pupils can develop their knowledge, skills and understanding, so that they can perform with increasing confidence and competence in a range of physical activities.
+A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
+It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
+Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
+Our vision of children developing independent curiosity, acquiring a life-long appetite for learning and become well-rounded individuals who achieve their full potential is at the forefront of our PE curriculum along with ensuring all children enjoy and are engaged in Physical Education and Sport.
+Physical Education is a beautiful opportunity to develop the whole child.
+Children are entitled to a rich, broad and balanced PE curriculum which will be delivered twice-weekly for the whole school and contains a host of opportunities for cross-curricular collaboration.
+Through PE, children should develop behaviour and attitudes that will benefit them throughout school life and beyond.
+Through Physical Education we aim to develop the children’s knowledge, skills and understanding, so that they can perform with increasing confidence and competence in a range of physical activities.
 We aim to improve health and well-being, promote active participation and lifelong learning, and for each child to fulfil their potential.
-We aim to ensure that the children’s experience of PE is positive and motivating and that children’s attitudes to a healthy lifestyle are firmly embedded in our curriculum.
+We aim to ensure that the children’s experience of Physical Education is positive and motivating and that children’s attitudes to a healthy lifestyle are firmly embedded in our curriculum.

 The national curriculum for physical education aims to ensure that all pupils:

 - develop competence to excel in a broad range of physical activities

 - are physically active for sustained periods of time

 - lead healthy, active lives.